 In general, if you have a change from your usual pattern that lasts for several periods, it may be abnormal.
 You should see a doctor if this occurs.

 This is common.
 It is difficult to measure blood loss accurately.
 Periods are considered heavy if they are affecting your life and causing problems.
-Learn more about heavy periods.

 It is common to experience an ache in your lower abdomen, back and tops of your legs, especially in the first few days of your period.
 The first two days are usually the worst.
 Some women have more pain than others.
 The cause of the pain in most women is not fully understood.
 Sometimes conditions such as endometriosis can make period pains become worse.
-Find out more about painful periods.

 Bleeding at abnormal times